-Relationships affect us on a deep level, so it’s no surprise that when a relationship goes wrong it can make it difficult to be vulnerable with someone new.
+Relationships affect us on a deep level, so it’s no surprise that when a relationship goes wrong, it can make it difficult to be vulnerable with someone new and start building trust after a bad relationship immediately.
 When a partner breaks your trust or betrays you through infidelity it can make it hard to put your faith in a romantic partner.
+You can develop trust issues while still recovering from a bad relationship.

-Getting out of a bad relationship is the best thing you can do for yourself.
+Recovering from a toxic relationship is the best thing you can do for yourself.
 But leaving a toxic partner can make you feel wary about starting a new relationship.
 Even if you want to love and trust someone else, making it happen feels like an uphill battle.

 1. Take time for yourself

-Leaving a bad relationship is tough.
+Leaving a bad relationship is tough, but building trust after a bad relationship is tougher.
 These types of partners can damage your ego, your mental health, and your ability to trust.
-It is wise to take some time for yourself after getting out of a toxic relationship before pursuing another romantic interest.
+It is wise to take some time for yourself after getting out of a bad relationship before pursuing another romantic interest.

 Taking your time gives you the opportunity to get to know yourself.
 You could use this time to grieve your past relationship, start a hobby, reconnect with friends, travel, focus on your career, or simply use the time to relax.